Megan Leavey Bonds with Dog, Not So Much with Viewers

-Megan Leavey, directed by Gabriela Cowperthwaite, opens in theaters June 9, 2017.
+Megan Leavey, directed by Gabriela Cowperthwaite, opened in theaters June 9, 2017; available for home viewing September 5, 2017.
 It runs 116 minutes and stars Kate Mara, Ramon Rodriguez, Common, Edie Falco and Will Patton.
 Watch the trailer for Megan Leavey here.

 Christian Hamaker brings a background in both Religion (M.A., Reformed Theological Seminary) and Film/Popular Culture (B.A., Virginia Tech) to his reviews.
 He still has a collection of more than 100 laserdiscs, and for DVDs patronizes the local library.
 Streaming?
 What is this "streaming" of which you speak?
 He'll figure it out someday.
 Until then, his preferred viewing venue is a movie theater.
 Christian is happily married to Sarah, a parent coach and author of [email protected] and Ending Sibling Rivalry.

 Image courtesy: ©BleeckerStreet